objektwerks/kotlin/README.md

 >Kotlin focuses on **2** major concepts:
 1. nullability
 2. throwing exceptions
->In the FP space, both concepts are foreign.
+>In the FP space, both concepts are ***foreign***.
+Nonetheless, akin to Scala, Kotlin can be used as an OO-FP hybrid.

 Collections
 -----------
->Kotlin collections are **not** Scala collections.
+>Kotlin collections are **not** like Scala collections.
 They mimic Java collections.

 Coroutines
 ----------